-Communication is key
+1. Transparent communication is key

-Also, provide hand sanitizers and wipe dispensers in every open space or room, so people can clean their hands anytime they want.
+You’ll also want to provide hand sanitizers and wipe dispensers in every open space or room, so people can clean their hands anytime they want.

-A lower occupancy rate
+3. Maintain a lower occupancy rate

 Tip: Choose a software with seat booker to manage your social distancing in an efficient way.

-Transform your safe workspace into a flex desk spot
+4. Transform your safe workspace into a flex desk spot

 Coincidentally, zapfloor can offer you that tool.
 Click the button beneath to read more about it!

-Visitors and lunch(dates)
+5. Visitors and lunch(dates)

-A message from team Zapfloor
+A message from team zapfloor